elB4RTO/craplog-pyGUI/README.md

 ## Usage examples

-- CRAPLOG's complete functionalities: makes a clean access logs file, creates statisics of both access.log.1 and error.log.1 files, uses them to update globals and creates a backup of the original files
+- Craplog's complete functionalities: makes a clean access logs file, creates statisics of both *access.log.1* and *error.log.1* files, uses them to update globals and creates a backup of the original files

   `clean` `errors` `backup`<br/><br/>